lexxvir/vblocker/README.md

 vblocker
 ========

-Program blocks popular video players on some time
+Program blocks popular video players in the Ubuntu/Mint on some time